ubuntu/yaru/README.md

 ## Installing & Using

+**Please note: this icon theme is in development, it will not be a perfect experience on your desktop**

 There are no official packages or releases (yet) but you can install this theme from source with the provided [Makefile](/Makefile) and a few commands.

 First, clone this repository and from the root directory run `make install` to install Suru to your home folder or to install system-wide you can run `sudo make install-root`.